Z-BERT-A: a zero-shot Pipeline for Unknown Intent detection: Abstract

 \section{Abstract}

-Intent discovery is a fundamental task in NLP, and it is increasingly relevant for a variety of industrial applications~\cite{quarteroni2018natural}.
-The main challenge resides in the need to identify from input utterances novel unseen intents.
-Herein, we propose Z-BERT-A, a two-stage method for intent discovery relying on a Transformer architecture~\cite{vaswani2017attention, devlin2018bert}, fine-tuned with Adapters~\cite{pfeiffer2020AdapterHub}, initially trained for Natural Language Inference (NLI), and later applied for unknown intent classification in a zero-shot setting.
-In our evaluation, we firstly analyze the quality of the model after adaptive fine-tuning on known classes.
-Secondly, we evaluate its performance casting intent classification as an NLI task.
-Lastly, we test the zero-shot performance of the model on unseen classes, showing how Z-BERT-A can effectively perform intent discovery by generating intents that are semantically similar, if not equal, to the ground-truth ones.
-Our experiments show how Z-BERT-A is outperforming a wide variety of baselines in two zero-shot settings: known intents classification and unseen intent discovery.
-The proposed pipeline holds the potential to be widely applied in a variety of application for customer care.
-It enables automated dynamic triage using a lightweight model that, unlike large language models, can be easily deployed and scaled in a wide variety of business scenarios.
-Especially when considering a setting with limited hardware availability and performance where on-premise or low resource cloud deployments are imperative.
-Z-BERT-A, predicting novel intents from a single utterance, represents an innovative approach for intent discovery, enabling online generation of novel intents.
-The pipeline is available as an installable python package at the following link: \url{https://github.com/GT4SD/zberta}.
+Intent discovery is a crucial task in natural language processing, and it is increasingly relevant for various of industrial applications.
+Identifying novel, unseen intents from user inputs remains one of the biggest challenges in this field.
+Herein, we propose \mbox{Zero-Shot-BERT-Adapters}, a two-stage method for multilingual intent discovery relying on a Transformer architecture fine-tuned with Adapters.
+We train the model for Natural Language Inference (NLI) and later perform unknown intent classification in a zero-shot setting for multiple languages.
+In our evaluation, we first analyze the quality of the model after adaptive fine-tuning on known classes.
+Secondly, we evaluate its performance in casting intent classification as an NLI task.
+Lastly, we test the zero-shot performance of the model on unseen classes, showing how \mbox{Zero-Shot-BERT-Adapters} can effectively perform intent discovery by generating semantically similar intents, if not equal, to the ground-truth ones.
+Our experiments show how \mbox{Zero-Shot-BERT-Adapters} outperforms various baselines in two zero-shot settings: known intent classification and unseen intent discovery.
+The proposed pipeline holds the potential for broad application in customer care.
+It enables automated dynamic triage using a lightweight model that can be easily deployed and scaled in various business scenarios, unlike large language models.
+Zero-Shot-BERT-Adapters represents an innovative multi-language approach for intent discovery, enabling the online generation of novel intents.
+A Python package implementing the pipeline and the new datasets we compiled are available at the following link: \url{https://github.com/GT4SD/zero-shot-bert-adapters}.